StephanSuarez/StephanSuarez/README.md

 ### Hi there 👋
-# Mi name is Stephan
+# I'm Stephan

-I'm a system engineer, I like to spend my time coding or speaking about sistems topics.

-## Feature Projects
-- [RealEstate](https://github.com/StephanSuarez/RealEstate): This is a project about real estate: "Reveal your property or find the one you like"
-- [Chat rooms microservices](https://github.com/StephanSuarez/chat-room-ms) This is a microservice built into Nest, it manages requests for users and rooms.
+I'm a System Engineer passionate about building scalable and efficient software solutions.
+I enjoy coding and solving real-world problems through technology.

+- 🔭 **Currently working on**: A comprehensive SaaS project integrating e-commerce, chatbots, and advanced selling tools.
+- 🌱 **Currently learning**: Best practices in microservices architecture, Docker, Kubernetes, and CI/CD pipelines for efficient deployments on AWS EC2.
+- 🤔 **Looking for help with**: Mastering Docker and Kubernetes for deploying microservices and improving my CI/CD processes.
+- 💬 **Ask me about**: Microservices with NestJS, backend development, or database design.
+- 📫 **How to reach me**: [Email me](mailto:stph4211@gmail.com)
+- ⚡ **Fun fact**: I prefer 🍻 beer over ☕ coffee.
+What about you?

+---

-## Skills
+## 🛠️ Skills
-- Golang
+### Programming & Frameworks
+- **Languages**: Go, TypeScript, JavaScript, SQL
+- **Frameworks**: NestJS, Express, Vue.js, Angular, React

+### Databases
-- GCP
+- MongoDB
 - SQL

-- Mongo DB
-- Node.js
-- express
-- TypeScript
-- nest.js
-- Vue.js
+### Cloud & Tools
+- Google Cloud Platform (GCP)
+- AWS (currently learning EC2 deployments)
+- Docker & Kubernetes (learning in progress)

+---

-Thank you for visiting my profile!
+Thanks for visiting my profile! 🚀

 <!--
 **StephanSuarez/StephanSuarez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.